 Since June 2021…

-More than $1,600,000 in funds have been disbursed to organizations that support youth and education initiatives.
+More than $3.3 million in funds have been disbursed to organizations that support youth and education initiatives.

 Mets Community Programs

-The Amazin’ Mets Foundation Scholarship Fund aims to support students at LaGuardia Community College and Queensborough Community College, the only two public community colleges in Queens.
+The Amazin’ Mets Foundation Scholarship Fund aims to support students at LaGuardia Community College and Queensborough Community College.

 To date, 70% of students at LaGuardia Community College live at or below the poverty line, and 60% of Queensborough Community College students live at or below the poverty line.
 The Amazin’ Mets Foundation Scholarship Fund seeks to help students gain access to a life changing education.